infinis/GPT3-Domain-Generator/README.md

 - cut prompt into 3 different prompts, each one for different name style<br>
 - add a feature where it would also include synonyms of provided keywords<br>
 - build it as a web app with UI
+- check for other TLDs
+- speed up the process
+- export domains in .txt file